jlozadad/ansible-role-postgresql-replication/README.md

 Ansible Tower installer roles in your `roles_path` as well as the Ansible Tower inventory file.

-Add the slave database node to the Ansible Tower inventory file and define `postgresrep_role` for each database host.
+Add the Client database node to the Ansible Tower inventory file and define `postgresrep_role` for each database host.

 ```
 [tower]